 Highlight: Nightingale College offers advanced placement for qualified licensed practical nursing professionals.

-Minnesota West Community and Technical College (West Tech) was established in 1997 by a merger of four schools.
-The college maintains campuses in Canby, Jackson, Pipestone, and Granite Falls.
+Minnesota West Community & Technical College was established in 1997 by a merger of four schools.
+The college maintains campuses in Worthington, Canby, Jackson, Pipestone, and Granite Falls.

-Highlight: The oldest of the four schools that merged to created Minnesota West Community and Technical College date back nearly three-quarters of a century.
+Highlight: The oldest of the four schools that merged to created Minnesota West Community & Technical College date back nearly three-quarters of a century.